 One of the worst aspects of formal education is the focus on the correct answer to a particular question or problem.

-While this approach helps us function in society, it hurts creative thinking because real-life issues are ambiguous.
+While this approach helps us function in society, it hurts creative thinking and professional writers because real-life issues are ambiguous.
 There’s often more than one “correct” answer, and the second one you come up with might be better than the first.

 Try reframing the issue in several different ways in order to prompt different answers and embrace answering inherently ambiguous questions in several different ways.